pake007/jnChart/README.md

 ### Draw bars

-By default, the jnChart will render your data with vertical bars, you don't need to specify any other options, just like the code above.
+By default, the jnChart will render your data as vertical bars, you don't need to specify any other options, just like the code above.

 ### Draw lines